Writing thesis in the Working group Floodplain ecology

 In addition, externally conducted theses can also be carried out (please check the details in the regulations).
 The following overview is intended to make it easier to find lecturers at the Institute for Geography and Geoecology who are available as examiners for such external work.
 The compilation is not complete.

-Botanik: Damm, Egger, Kalwij, Schmidtlein, Wittmann
+Botany: Arneth, Damm, Egger, Ewald, Householder, Lewerentz, Neff, Schmidtlein, Wittmann

-Zoologie: Schmidtlein, Wittmann
+Zoology: Schmidtlein, Wittmann